Convex-Dev/payment-pointers/README.md

 - Members own a finite supply of shares representing the stream
 - A stochastic selection process selects a payment pointer from a known list whenever a payment is streamed
-- Share owners stake their shares on payment pointers, as desired, given them weight in the selection process
+- Share owners stake their shares on payment pointers, as desired, giving them weight in the selection process

 Owning shares and staking them on a given payment pointer raises the chance of that payment pointer being selected as a payment receiver for the next payment.
 This document describes an implementation where: